Dayana-N/inventory-management-PP3/README.md

 ## User defined modules
 - app_text - was used to store the welcome screen ASCII and the instructions on how to use the application.
 ## Technologies and programs
+- [GitHub](https://github.com/) is the hosting site used to store the code for the website.
+- [Git](https://git-scm.com/) was used as a version control software to commit and push the code to the GitHub repository.
+- [Heroku](https://www.heroku.com) was used to deploy the application
+- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python code
+- [Diagrams.net](https://www.diagrams.net/) was used to create the flowchart
+- [CI Template](https://github.com/Code-Institute-Org/python-essentials-template) was used as a starting point for the project
+# Deployment
+## Before Deployment
+To ensure the application is deployed correctly on Heroku it is mandatory to update the requirements.txt.
+This is a list of requirements that the application needs in order to run.
+- To create the list of requirements we use the command pip3 freeze > requirements.txt.
+This will ensure the file with the requirements is updated.
+- Next we need to commit and push the changes to GitHub.
+## Deployment on Heroku
+- To deploy the project on [Heroku](https://www.heroku.com), first we need to create an account.
+- Once logged in, we need to create a new app by clicking on the create app button
+- We need to pick an unique name for the app, select region and click create app.
+- On the next page we select the settings tab and scroll down to Config Vars